Paradox (database): Corel Paradox

 Paradox was also bundled in the professional version of Corel's WordPerfect Office suite.
 Subsequent releases included Office Professional Edition versions 9, 10, 11, 12, X3, X4, X5, X6, X7, X8, X9, and 2020.
 However, it has not been updated since 2009 with the Paradox Hot Fix 1 for X4.
 All later releases carry same version of 11.0.0.676.

 Users

 There is a strong Paradox user base, mainly centered on the Paradox Community and its associated newsgroups.
+On 30 July 2024, Larry DiGiovanni announced to the community that eventually the pnews.thedbcommunity.com server would go read-only and then be shut down entirely and that it would be replaced with a Google group, TheDBCommunity.

 Although there are many fans of ObjectPAL, the programming language for Paradox/Windows, PAL/DOS scripts could not easily be migrated; the object and event models were completely different, forcing developers using PAL to completely rewrite their database applications.

+Reception

+Evaluating a prerelease beta of Paradox 3, BYTE in 1989 said that it "has the potential of overtaking dBASE IV" without being a dBASE clone.
+The magazine said that it "has all the capabilities necessary for even the most advanced applications" yet was, unlike competitors, easy to use.

+Computer Intelligence estimated in 1987 that Ansa had 3% of the Fortune 1000 PC database market, tied for third behind Ashton-Tate and Microrim.
+A 1990 American Institute of Certified Public Accountants member survey found that 5% of respondents used Paradox as their database.